diffblue/cbmc/doc/cprover-manual/contracts-functions.md

 # Function Contracts

-CBMC offers support for function contracts, which includes three basic clauses:
+CBMC offers support for function contracts, which includes the following types of clauses:
-_requires_, _ensures_, and _assigns_.
+- _requires clauses_ specify preconditions,
+- _requires contract clauses_ specify preconditions on function pointers,
+- _ensures clauses_ specify postconditions,
+- _ensures contract clauses_ specify postconditions on function pointers,
+- _assigns clauses_ specify memory locations that may be assigned to by the function,
+- _frees clauses_ specify pointers that may be freed by the function.

-These clauses formally describe the specification of a function.
+These clauses allow to describe the specification of a function formally.
-CBMC also provides a series of built-in constructs to be used with functions contracts (e.g., _history variables_, _quantifiers_, and _memory predicates_).
+CBMC also provides a series of built-in constructs to be used with functions contracts (e.g., _history variables_, _quantifiers_, _memory predicates_, etc.).

-When a function contract is checked, the tool automatically havocs all static variables of the program (to start the analysis in an arbitrary state), in the same way as using `--nondet-static` would do.
-If one wishes not to havoc some static variables, then `--nondet-static-exclude name-of-variable` can be used.
 ## Overview

 Take a look at the example below.